Bromsgroveia: Classification

 Bromsgroveia was closely related to Ctenosauriscus, and together with a few other genera they make up Ctenosauriscidae.
 The ctenosauriscids were closely related to the poposaurids, as shown by a few shared derived characteristics.
-The pelvic girdle in Bromsgroveia unites this taxon with Ctenosauriscus, Lotosaurus, Arizonasaurus, and Hypselorhachus.
+The pelvic girdle in Bromsgroveia unites this taxon with Ctenosauriscus, Lotosaurus, Arizonasaurus, and Hypselorhachis.

 Below is a phylogenetic cladogram simplified from Butler et al. in 2011 showing the cladistics of Archosauriformes, focusing mostly on Pseudosuchia: